Peroshki/allma-front-end-exam/README.md

 ### `npm install`

-to install all the necessary prerequisites for the application to run.
+to install all the prerequisites that are necessary for the application to run.
 Then, run:

 ### `npm start`